The Elisabeth Morrow School vs. Dwight-Englewood School

 Located on fourteen acres in Englewood, New Jersey, EMS offers nature trails, working gardens, three playgrounds and outdoor classroom patio spaces.

-Campus is just 5 miles north of the George Washington Bridge and bus service is aviaible from NYC.
+Campus is just 5 miles north of the George Washington Bridge and bus service is aviaible from New York City and New Jersey.

 Dwight-Englewood School offers a seamless educational experience from preschool through grade 12 and gives students the highest quality preparation for college and university work while fostering independent thinking; the ability to solve problems; and the skills, tolerance, and integrity it takes to thrive in our multifaceted world.